monk-io/docs/docs/gui/index.md

   <img src="/assets/gui8.png" />
 </figure>

-After the loading is complete you should be able to see your new components and system under Templates
+After it loads, you should be able to see your new components and system under Templates.

 <figure>
   <img src="/assets/gui9.png" />
 </figure>

-The final step is to deploy your brand new system by clickingRunand selecting its target environment.
+The final step is to deploy your brand new system by clicking Run and selecting its target environment.

 <figure>
   <img src="/assets/gui10.png" />